-An undocumented person refers to a foreignborn individual that has entered the United States without inspection (and not subsequently obtained any right to remain) or who has stayed in the United States beyond the expiration date of a visa or other status Pg.
+An undocumented person refers to a foreignborn individual that has entered the United States without inspection (and not subsequently undocumented students.
+This means that a state obtained any right to remain) or who has stayed in the United States beyond the expiration date of a visa or other status Pg.
 2